Quantile Random-Coefficient Regression with Interactive Fixed Effects: Heterogeneous Group-Level Policy Evaluation: Introduction

-Our approach applies to a broad range of settings, including labor, public finance, health, and development economics.
-For the evaluation of distributional policy effects, various empirical studies use unconditional quantiles or their variants as a dependent variable, including \cite{lee1999wage} for minimum wages on wage, \cite{angrist2004does} for a school desegregation program on test scores, \cite{bitler2006mean} for welfare reforms on earnings, and \cite{finkelstein2008did} for the social insurance system on out-of-pocket spending, among others.
-The method proposed in this study can be used for analysis.
-We make R codes publicly available to facilitate empirical studies.

 The paper proceeds as follows.
-Section~\ref{sec:model} describes the model and discusses identification of policy effects.
-Section~\ref{sec:estimation} explains estimation methods and Section~\ref{sec:4} presents the asymptotic properties of the estimators.
-In Section~\ref{sec:empirical}, we apply the proposed method to analyze the effect of minimum wage on earning under the 1967 Labor Standards Act.
+Section~\ref{sec:model} introduces the model and proposes a two-step estimation method.
+Section~\ref{sec:4} presents the asymptotic properties of the estimators.
+Section~\ref{sec:treatment} discusses the identification of treatment effects for group-level policies using our proposed model.
+In Section~\ref{sec:empirical}, we apply the proposed method to analyze the effect of minimum wage on earnings under the 1966 Labour Standards Act.
 Section~\ref{sec:conclusion} concludes.
-Appendices include the simulation results and proof of the theorems in the main text.
+Online supplementary material encompasses simulation results, additional empirical analysis, technical assumptions for asymptotic theories and proofs of the theorems presented in the main text.